About the Breed

 Sables have coats represented by black-tipped hairs on a background of any solid color, with no particular pattern/location designated for such hairs.

 Brindles should have an even and equal distribution of the composite colors with layering of black hairs in regions of lighter color (usually, chalk/cream/gold/red, cafe/lavender/parchment, or silver) producing a tiger-striped pattern.

 A dog that clearly exhibits more than one of the acceptable color patterns, such as; a Parti with full or incomplete phantom markings (facial markings with or without presentation of the diamond under the tail), or a Phantom with additional abstract markings, etc.

-If you are interested, the Australian Labradoodle breed standards for each of the Labradoodle organizations listed below can be found on each of their websites:
+Australian Labradoodle breed standards can be found for each of the Labradoodle organizations listed below on each of their websites: